Powers of the prime minister of the United Kingdom: When Parliament meets

-After a general election, the date of the first meeting of a new Parliament 'is determined by a proclamation issued by the Sovereign, on the advice of the Prime Minister.'
+After a general election, the date of the first meeting of a new Parliament "is determined by a proclamation issued by the Sovereign, on the advice of the Prime Minister."

 Under House of Commons Standing Order 13, the prime minister can ask the speaker to recall Parliament while it is on recess, who then decides.
 For example, in August 2013, David Cameron asked the Speaker to recall Parliament to discuss the Syrian civil war, and the use of chemical weapons by the Syrian government.

 The power to close Parliament between sessions (prorogation) is a royal prerogative, that is, it belongs to the monarch.
 However, in practice the monarch exercises this power at the request of the prime minister.
 (Formally it is exercised on the advice of the Privy Council.)
-Though the prorogation of Parliament by PM Johnson in 2019 was overturned by the Supreme Court, which ruled that his advice to the Queen to prorogue Parliament 'was outside the powers of the Prime Minister'.
+Though the prorogation of Parliament by PM Johnson in 2019 was overturned by the Supreme Court, which ruled that his advice to the Queen to prorogue Parliament "was outside the powers of the Prime Minister".

 Until the passing of the Fixed-term Parliaments Act 2011 (FTPA), the power to dissolve Parliament and call a General Election also belonged to the monarch, in practice exercised when the PM asked the monarch to do so (with a legal maximum of five years between Elections since the Parliament Act 1911, before that a maximum of seven years since the Septennial Act 1716).
-The FTPA removed this power from both the monarch and the PM, giving the circumstances in which a General Election can be held, and states 'Parliament cannot otherwise be dissolved'.
-(Though this can be overridden by passing a separate Act, such as the Early Parliamentary General Election Act 2019.)
+The FTPA removed this power from both the monarch and the PM, giving the circumstances in which a General Election can be held, and stated "Parliament cannot otherwise be dissolved".
+(Though this could be overridden by passing a separate Act, such as the Early Parliamentary General Election Act 2019.)
 The Dissolution and Calling of Parliament Act 2022 repealed the FTPA and restored the prime minister's power to call a general election at a time of their choosing.

 Formerly, a prime minister whose government lost a Commons vote would be regarded as fatally weakened, and the whole government would resign, usually precipitating a general election.
 In modern practice, when the Government party has an absolute majority in the House, only loss of supply and the express vote "that this House has no confidence in Her Majesty's Government" are treated as having this effect; dissenters on a minor issue within the majority party are unlikely to force an election with the probable loss of their seats and salaries.